CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-25-cheri-myths-safety-critical.markdown

 For stateless compartments, the last is often the right approach: if something goes wrong, let the caller know.
 This is often the best fit approach for safety-critical systems, where things should *never* go wrong and you've got static analysis receipts to demonstrate this.

-If you're relying on the notion of a 'benign' error, the first kind of error handler helps you emulate the current behaviour (though I don't recommend it if you actually care about correctness!).
+If you're relying on the notion of a 'benign' error, the first kind of error handler can (among other things) be used to emulate the current behaviour (though I don't recommend it if you actually care about correctness!).
 You can decode the current instruction and determine whether it's a load or store.
 If it's a store, you can skip it, if it's a load you can also put a zero in the target register.
 Ideally, you'd also write some telemetry that would let you fix the bug.